friemen/reactnet/README.md

 ### And now?

 Obviously, the API shown so far is too clumsy to be used to formulate complex reactive solutions.
-Instead, want to be able to write expressions like
+Instead, we want to be able to write expressions like

 ```clojure